 Our primary source of liquidity is the ability to issue Systemwide Debt Securities, which are the general unsecured joint and several obligations of the Banks.
-We continually raise funds to support our mission to provide credit and related services to the agricultural and rural sectors, repay maturing Systemwide Debt Securities, and meet other obligations.
-As a government-sponsored enterprise, we have had access to the global capital markets.
-This access has traditionally provided us with a dependable source of competitively priced debt that is critical to support our mission of providing funding to the agricultural and rural sectors.
+The Banks continually raise funds to support the mission to provide credit and related services to the agricultural and rural sectors, repay maturing Systemwide Debt Securities, build liquidity and meet government-sponsored other obligations.
+As enterprises, the Banks have had access to the global capital markets.
+This access has traditionally provided a dependable source of competitively priced debt that is critical to support our mission of providing funding to the agricultural and rural sectors.
 The U.S. government does not guarantee, directly or indirectly, the payment of principal or interest on any Systemwide Debt Securities issued by the Banks.
+During the month of March 2020, as a result of the unprecedented global COVID-19 pandemic and the instability in the global financial markets, the System issued short-term debt securities as necessary and held higher liquidity reserves.
+Investor's willingness to purchase long-term fixed-rate non-callable and callable debt during this period declined.